| Sep 9 |

 you a sense of who these curious "Christians" are.

-The text for this course is The Christian Theological Tradition, by Catherine Cory and David Landry, published in second edition by Prentice-Hall, ISBN 0-130-99167-8.
+The text for this course is The Christian Theological Tradition, edited by Catherine Cory and Michael Hollerich, published in third edition by Prentice-Hall, ISBN 0-13-602832-1.
 It is available in the University Bookstore.
 Each class during the semester will cover topics discussed in the textbook; you are expected to have read the assigned chapters of the textbook before the class in which the chapters are to be discussed, since the class time will be devoted to discussing the matters raised in these chapters.

 The other book you will need for this course is the Bible.
 Any 20th-century translation of the Bible is acceptable; I personally prefer the Revised Standard Version for its fidelity to the linguistic structure of the original texts.
 Certain books of the Bible are included in the course reading, as noted above.